sefeoglu/dcat-converter/README.md

 ```
 https://edoc.hu-berlin.de/oai/request/?verb=ListRecords&metadataPrefix=oai_dc
 ```
-* Note: The data can be harvested as partitions (100 records per request).
-We do not want to import all rdf files to the portal in each update.
+* <b> Note: The data is harvested in partitions (100 records per request).
+We do not want to import all RDF files into the portal with each update.
+We only import the new data into portal.

 ## 3. Data Collection